Using Free VPNs in 2024

 7 Dangers of Using VPN

 Using free VPNs is fun and exciting.
 You get to browse restricted websites and stay anonymous and out of sight from your internet provider and the government at no extra cost.
 But with all that power and freedom comes several threats.
 While most VPN services promise to give you cover from hackers and other potential threats, they often pose threats of their own, which are sometimes very easy to miss.

-In this article, we are going to reveal the 7 hidden dangers of using free VPNs in 2020 but first, let’s recap on the basics.
+In this article, we are going to reveal the 7 hidden dangers of using free VPNs but first, let’s recap on the basics.

 What is a VPN?